luc-lynx/googlectf-2018-mitm/README.md

 print("[~] Num of different keys: {}".format(len(keys)))
 ```

-The test showed that the shared key doesn't depend on the private key values (they're fresh for each iteration), so we can carry out the attack.
+The test produced 30 equal shared keys, so we can carry out the attack.

 # The attack

+The complete code of the attack:

 ```python
 #!/usr/bin/env python3